Chat with us, powered by LiveChat

 • Australian Fashion Week

-At Australian Fashion Week 2025, a group of prospective ICMS students got an exclusive look behind the scenes of luxury fashion.
+At Australian Fashion Week 2025, a group of prospective ICMS fashion students got an exclusive look behind the scenes of luxury fashion.
 Guided by ICMS staff, they experienced runway shows, met industry professionals, and saw event operations up close.

 The visit gave students a real sense of what it takes to succeed in fashion and events – turning inspiration into career direction.

-• Event Management students at ICMS gained exclusive behind-the-scenes access to SXSW Sydney – one of the world’s most dynamic events for creativity, innovation and tech.
+Event management students at ICMS gained exclusive behind-the-scenes access to SXSW Sydney – one of the world’s most dynamic events for creativity, innovation and tech.

 From a live Q&A with SXSW’s General Manager Jono Whyman to observing a production meeting and attending the event itself, students experienced the full scope of large-scale event planning.